 There should be no passing on the stairways.
 If necessary, an employee may have to manage the flow of customers using the stairs.
-The shop may limit the number of customers and employees to avoid overcrowding and maintain social distancing.
+The shop will limit the number of 10 customers and 2 employees (a total of 12) to maintain social distancing.
 This includes customers shopping together from the same household.
-Customers with children should make sure that they remain together whilst on the premises or they may be asked to leave.
+Customers with children should make sure that they remain together whilst on the premises or they will be asked to leave.
 The cafe tables are spread out far enough to maintain social distancing with clear signage for all visitors to see.
 Customer and employee interaction at point of sale Contact with persons who may have been exposed to coronavirus Employees Customers Visitors The use of transparent screens at the till locations will be used to separate people from each other and will help to avoid spread of disease by coughs and sneezes.
 Employees are encouraged to remind visitors that good hygiene practices and social distancing are expected whilst in the premises.
-All employees who work in areas where the public and visitors are must wear a face covering at all times to stop their breath being directed to people nearby.
-These areas are the shop floor, cafe counter, cafe seating area and public toilets.
-Employees in non public areas are advised to keep socially distant and may wear a mask if they choose to.
-5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
+All employees who move away from behind the screens must wear a face covering at all times to stop their breath being directed to people nearby.
+Visitors to the cafe will be asked to scan the QR code to check in or be asked for their contact details for the purposes of "NHS Test & Trace".
+This data will be kept for 21days securely, and then destroyed.
+Customers who do not provide 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.